 IT Support & Managed Services Guide

-You may be considering your current IT Support set-up or wondering what IT Managed Services are?
-This guide is aimed to help owners & managers who are responsible for these IT functions in their business understand these services.
-People who need to know the options, understand best practices and where the market & technologies are heading.
-Most importantly, this guide shows how businesses can take advantage of IT Support practices and IT Managed Services for better business outcomes.
+You may be considering your current IT Support set-up or perhaps you are wondering what IT Managed Services are?
+If so, this guide is aimed at you and will help owners & managers responsible for business IT understand these services.
+These people need to know the options, understand best practices and where the market & technologies are heading.
+Most importantly, the guide shows how taking advantage of best practice IT Support can help businesses to improve and develop.

 IT Support can be delivered in many ways and the most suitable options will depend upon the size, needs and exact business situation.
 However, there are a number of well-established practices that are summarised as follows;

-In-house IT Support – As your business grows or there’s a high demand for technical support, developing an in-house IT team maybe the way to go.
-This gives you full control, 100% of the resources and the scope to shape the service you need to meet your exact needs.
+As your business grows or there’s a high demand for technical support, developing an in-house IT team maybe an option.
+This gives you 100% full control of the resources and scope to shape the service to meet your exact needs.
 However, you also get all the costs, employment, training and staff development responsibilities.
 You also have to bear the full cost of any IT support systems and tools needed to undertake IT support.
 Depending upon the size, complexity and needs, this can be a significant investment.

-Co-Managed IT Support – Alternatively, a hybrid solution called Co-Managed IT support provides a blend of both in-house and outsourced IT resources & services.
+Alternatively, a third-way called Co-Managed IT support provides a blend of both in-house and outsourced IT resources & services.
 For example, outsourcing your front-end helpdesk support service, whilst retaining backend specialist support and system development.
 This model combines the best elements of Outsourced and In-house IT support, including flexibility and potential cost savings.
 You also need to consider the management and the interaction between the in-house and external suppliers too.

 Key Business Issues

-The challenges of Covid-19 and BREXIT present very uncertain times for business owners & managers, who may be looking to cut overheads, reduce staffing and seek more flexible solutions to meet their needs.
-The IT Support options outlined above, such as outsourcing or co-managed support allow businesses to reposition their provisioning in the face of these challenges.
-IT Managed Services that can be turned on and off on demand can also provide the flexibility and agility needed.
+The challenges of Covid-19 and BREXIT present very uncertain times for business owners & managers.
+This may mean looking to cut overheads, reduce staff or find ways of working to meet these challenges.
+IT Support solutions such as outsourcing or co-managed support allow you to face these challenges.
+For example, outsourcing can remove headcount, whilst IT Managed Services can be turned on and off as needed.
+Thereby providing the flexibility and agility you need.

-Changing technologies – Businesses also face a rapidly changing IT environment, where digital technologies / cloud services are changing and emerging daily.
+The IT environment is constantly changing, with new digital technologies and cloud services appearing and changing almost every day!
 This presents both opportunity and risk for those deciding which solutions to use.
 What you choose and when you change is going to be key.
 Maximising the benefits and minimising the risk can be a complex decision.
-Whatever path you are taking, the on-going provision of IT support during this process is critical to business output.
-Make sure you develop a strong IT strategy, with detailed plans around change & migration to ensure your IT support and service provision is robust.
+Whichever path you take, the on-going support of your IT will be critical to your business.
+Make sure you develop a strong IT strategy, with detailed plans around change & migration.
+And ensure your IT support and service provision is robust.

-Cyber-security – Cyber-security is a key area and increasingly a part of the on-going support process.
-Further, IT support often includes small changes and minor upgrades, all of which must be reviewed in terms of their impact on IT security.
-In small businesses especially, the formal processes around assessing change and the risk it presents can be challenging, especially for small businesses.
-Therefore, consider the various options for IT Support from a cyber-perspective and look for services & solutions that address updates, patching and regular rebooting of systems, as well as processes like ITIL that address change management.
+Cyber-security is a key area and increasingly a part of the on-going support process.
+Furthermore, IT support often includes small changes and minor upgrades, which can impact the cyber-security of IT systems.
+The formal processes around assessing change and the risk it presents can be challenging, especially for small businesses.
+Therefore, consider the various options for IT Support from a cyber-perspective and look for services & solutions that address this.
+Things like regular updates, software patching and rebooting of systems, as well as processes like ITIL that address change management.

-Service Delivery – At the heart of any IT Support service is customer service and the quality of the service received.
+At the heart of any IT Support service is customer service and the quality of the service received.
 The current business climate may also add additional strain to your current provider or in-house team.
 If you are suffering operational or service issues, it maybe time to review your strategic approach & options.
-Whichever way you go, measuring, base-lining and quantifying service levels now and in the future will be key to verifying that services are improving and you are moving in the right direction.
+Whichever option you select, measuring, base-lining and quantifying service levels will be important.
+We suggest you keep verifying that services are improving and you are moving in the right direction.

-Business Change – Finally, major changes may also be a key factor in selecting or changing your IT Support solution.
+Finally, major business changes may also be a key factor in selecting or changing your IT Support solution.
 Business models change, staff move-on and businesses merge or relocate.
 Such events can place existing IT support models under pressure and bring new solutions or services into consideration.
 The external IT environment also progresses quickly and new tech drives new services.
 Therefore, also keep an eye on new what is happening outside your business to ensure you can change if needed.

 Other Factors to Consider

-Measuring Service – IT systems are at the heart of running your business and staff productivity is essential.
+IT systems are at the heart of running your business and staff productivity is essential.
 Reliable business systems & applications reply on a sound IT system, under pinned by great support.
 Ensure you have some measure to gauge the availability of your system.
 Think about service levels (SLAs) that your business needs.
-Monitoring and management visibility of things like utilization, availability and inventory need to be reviewed and relayed to management in everyday terms.
+Monitoring and management information like utilization, availability and inventory are important and needed to be presented clearly in non-technical language.
 This helps owners & managers relate to IT, remove ‘silo’ mentality and plan for better outcomes.

 Outsourcing Vs In-House IT Support

-Size Matters – For small & medium sized business, using an IT Support company can save money over hiring staff.
+For small & medium sized business, using an IT Support company can save money over hiring staff.
 This can range from being able to reclaim VAT, avoiding paying staff salaries, bonuses, training and other employment costs.
 Depending upon the model you choose, you only pay for IT support when you need it.
-You also benefit from economies of scale and frequently small business can be provided at a fraction of the costs of a full-time IT technician.
+You also benefit from economies of scale and frequently small business can be supported at a fraction of the costs of a full-time IT technician.

 In-House vs Co-Managed IT Support